pabloagn/pabloagn/README.md

 ## Portfolio
 Here you will find a list of all my projects & collaborations.
 You’ll also find links for the corresponding repositories and project licenses on each project.
 Projects are ordered descending by publish date.
 The start date & end date refer to the actual project design & execution.

 Keep in mind that this section refers to my personal portfolio; thus projects included are not explained step-by-step.
 If you’d like to build your own project using guidance, you can head to the [Guided Projects](https://pabloagn.com/guided-projects/) section.
-You can also visit my [showroom](https://pabloagn.github.io/), where I host a simpler index of my Guided Projects & Portfolio Projects.

 <div id="images">
 	<p style="text-align:center;">